oegedijk/explainerdashboard/README.md

 This package makes it convenient to quickly explain the workings of a (scikit-learn compatible) fitted machine learning model using either interactive plots in e.g. Jupyter Notebook or deploying an interactive dashboard (based on Flask/Dash) that allows you to quickly explore the impact of different features on model predictions.
-Example deployed at: [titanicexplainer.herokuapp.com](http://titanicexplainer.herokuapp.com), detailed documentation at [explainerdashboard.readthedocs.io](explainerdashboard.readthedocs.io).
+Example deployed at: [titanicexplainer.herokuapp.com](http://titanicexplainer.herokuapp.com), detailed documentation at [explainerdashboard.readthedocs.io](explainerdashboard.readthedocs.io), example notebook on how to launch dashboard for different models [here](https://github.com/oegedijk/explainerdashboard/blob/master/dashboard_examples.ipynb), and an example notebook on how to interact with the explainer object [here](https://github.com/oegedijk/explainerdashboard/blob/master/explainer_examples.ipynb).

 In a lot of organizations, especially governmental, but with the GDPR also increasingly in private sector, it is becoming more and more important to be able to explain the inner workings of your machine learning algorithms.
 Customers have to some extent a right to an explanation why they were selected, and more and more internal and external regulators require it.
 With recent innovations in explainable AI (e.g. SHAP values) the old black box trope is nog longer valid, but it can still take quite a bit of data wrangling and plot manipulation to get the explanations out of a model.
 This library aims to make this easy.